benjaminwyss/EECS738Project3NN/README.md

 ![Image of Model Performance Metrics'](images/output.PNG)

 While this performance is not impressive, it is very promising.
 Deeper and wider networks should be able to learn more complex taks with higher overall accuracy.
-Despite this, the time required to train even a small neural network is quite costly, thus I was unable to test wide and deep neural networks with my current implementation.
+Despite this, the time required to train even a small neural network is quite costly, thus I was unable to test very wide and deep neural networks with my current implementation.

 ## Conclusions